 Zero VPN is specifically developed for Android.
-We have no idea if they plan to introduce other platforms at this time.
+We have no idea if they plan to introduce other platforms at this time (unlikely).
 But Zero VPN did not make our list of the best VPNs for Android either…

 If you really want to use Zero VPN on your desktop, you’ll have to get an emulator.
 We’re sorry we’re even mentioning this because there’s absolutely no reason why you’d want to do this.

 Better just get another VPN that works for your computer – there are plenty of other free options out there.
-(Here’s our list of the best ones.)
+Here are the best free VPNs.

 Sign-Up Process: Look, they want to see our photos!